cozuya/one-night-werewolf/README.md

 ## Installation ##

-Install node - currently works with v5.x and below.
+Install node - currently works with v5.x and higher.

 Install mongodb, have it in your path.